Referral

 Signs and Symptoms

-• Pain in the calf on walking (+thigh/ buttock)
+• Pain in the calf / thigh / buttock on walking

 • Resolves completely with 1-5 minutes of rest: recurs after further walking

-• Worse hurrying and uphill
+• Worse on incline or hurrying

 History and Examination